malworthy/verybasic/README.md

 returns the number of seconds since the unix epoch

+## System calls

-My intention is that any function call not recognized as a built in or user defined function will be a system call.
+Any function call not recognized as a built in or user defined function will be a system call.

 e.g. ls("-l) will be the bash command "ls -l".

 To override any name clashes and force a system call, prefix function with '@'. e.g. @ls("-l")